nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The provided student's name is invalid/cannot be found.
+The inputted student's name is invalid or cannot be found.

     * 3a1.
 EduManage shows an error message.

       Use case resumes at step 3.

 * 3b.
-Wrong format for task deadline was provided.
+The inputted task deadline is invalid.

     * 3b1.
 EduManage shows an error message.

       Use case resumes at step 3.

 * 3c.
-No task description was given.
+No task description was inputted.

     * 3c1.
 EduManage shows an error message.

       Use case resumes at step 3.

+***

 **Use case: View all tasks for all students**